arp242/zvalidate/README.md

 Simple validation for Go.
 Some things that make it different from the (many) other libraries:

+- No struct tags – which I don't find a good tool for this – just functions.
 - Validations return parsed values.
-- No struct tags, which I don't find a good tool for this kind of thing.
 - Easy to display validation errors in UI.
-- Doesn't use reflection (other than type assertions).
+- Doesn't use reflection (other than type assertions); mostly typed.
 - No external dependencies.
 - Easy to add nested validations.
+- Not tied to HTTP (useful for validating CLI flags, for example).

 I originally wrote this at my previous employer ([github.com/teamwork/validate][tw]), this is an improved (and incompatible)